 Generally, you will be advised if you have an interview within two weeks of the closing date for applications.

-Will I need to undergo a 'Pre-employment Check' at the RBG?
+Will I need to undergo a 'Pre-employment Check' at Royal Botanic Gardens Victoria?

-Pre-employment checks are mandatory for some positions at the Royal Botanic Gardens for various reasons.
+Pre-employment checks are mandatory for some positions at the Gardens for various reasons.
 These checks may include: Pre-employment Medical Screening, Police Records Check or Working with Children Check (WWC Check).

-Will I need to undergo 'Pre-employment Medical Screening' at the RBG?
+Will I need to undergo 'Pre-employment Medical Screening' at Royal Botanic Gardens Victoria?

 Successful candidates for Horticultural or Infrastructure roles will be requested to undergo 'Pre-employment Medical Screening' to identify the reasonable adjustments that are required in order to perform the inherent requirements of the role.

-Will I need to undergo a ‘Police Records Check’ at the RBG?
+Will I need to undergo a ‘Police Records Check’ at the Gardens?

-Successful candidates for positions at the Royal Botanic Gardens that have been identified as likely to handle cash or otherwise have access to RBG funds may be required to undergo a 'Police Records Check'.
+Successful candidates for positions at Royal Botanic Gardens Victoria that have been identified as likely to handle cash or otherwise have access to Gardens funds may be required to undergo a 'Police Records Check'.

-Will I need to undergo a 'Working with Children Check' at the RBG?
+Will I need to undergo a 'Working with Children Check' at Royal Botanic Gardens Victoria?

 Successful candidates for positions that have been identified to be engaged in “child related work” will need to undergo a 'Working with Children Check'.

-How many reference checks does the RBG conduct?
+How many reference checks does Royal Botanic Gardens Victoria conduct?

-The Royal Botanic Gardens will conduct a minimum of two professional reference checks.
+The Gardens will conduct a minimum of two professional reference checks.

 Who can be a referee?

-The Royal Botanic Gardens prefers professional referees who have been a manager or supervisor of the applicant within the last three years.
+Royal Botanic Gardens Victoria prefers professional referees who have been a manager or supervisor of the applicant within the last three years.